A British multinational public services company. Operates private prison and detention centers in the UK, Australia, and New Zealand.

 Serco manages private prison facilities in Australia, New Zealand, and the UK.
 In New Zealand, Serco managed two prison facilities until 2016, when it lost one of its contracts due to accusations of inadequate staffing, poor kitchen sanitation, and denying incarcerated people basic rights, such as access to phone calls.
 In addition, videos of a fight club within the facility, in which Serco guards participated, surfaced online.
 As of 2016, Serco has one contract in New Zealand for Auckland South, which has been ranked one of the worst prisons in New Zealand.

 In the UK, which has the second largest private prison population in the world, Serco manages five prison facilities and one immigrant detention centers.
 These facilities ten fall to the lowest ratings in the nation and are consistently overcrowded and understaffed.
-While private prison companies are required through contract to meet certain standards, and pay a fee if these standards are not met, these standards are rarely enforced.
+While private prison companies are required through their contract to meet certain standards and pay a fee if these standards are not met, this is rarely enforced.
 The immigrant detention center operated by Serco has faced allegations of human rights abuses, including sexual abuse, deaths, and keeping children in “extremely distressing” conditions.
 Despite these allegations, Serco’s contract was renewed for over $100 million in 2014.

 Electronic Monitoring and Transportation Services Outside the U.S.

 Serco is one of the two companies providing the UK government electronic monitoring devices.
 In 2013, it was discovered that Serco had been overcharging the Ministry of Justice (MOJ) by millions for its services by falsifying the billing of thousands of electronic tags.
 Although the MOJ immediately terminated the contract, Serco was still receiving payments in 2015 for the fraudulent charges.